TyberiusPrime/mbf-fastq-processor/README.md

  also profile,

-do our many reallocs hurt us (Not in the transformations, but the parsing was massively allocation boun)
+do our many reallocs hurt us (Not in the transformations, but the parsing was massively allocation bound)

 review https://github.com/angelovangel/faster for more statistics / a direct competitor. new version of that https://github.com/angelovangel/faster2 https://bioinf.shenwei.me/seqkit/usage/ more stats to check out https://github.com/clwgg/seqstats

-we might need to replace flate2, since it will fail with bgfz files that contain multiple Gzip blocks try https://crates.io/crates/niffler for that. that also does Zstd apparently

-- reject any non input/output/transform headers, make sure there's only one input/transform

 - validator tha the fastq contains only DNA or AGTCN?